-Virtual Currencies Comparative Guide - - Portugal
+Virtual Currencies Comparative Guide

 Currently, no specific legal framework regulates the taxation of virtual currencies.

 The Portuguese tax authorities have published several rulings under the binding rulings regime.
-Binding rulings bind the Portuguese tax authorities to a particular case and taxpayer, and lack erga omnes effects.
+Binding rulings bind the Portuguese tax authorities to a particular case and taxpayer and lack erga omnes effects.

 Under Portuguese tax law, individuals are subject to personal income tax on several income categories.
-However, individuals are not taxed in respect of gains derived from the purchase and sale of cryptocurrencies, provided that they are not professional traders of cryptocurrencies and this is not their primary activity.
+However, individuals are not taxed in respect of gains derived from the purchase and sale of cryptocurrencies, provided that:

 Otherwise, gains will be characterised as self-employment income and taxed under the general rules.
-Furthermore, transactions using cryptocurrencies as means of payment covered by other personal income tax categories are still taxable, such as salaries, contractor fees, investment income and rental income.
+Furthermore, transactions using cryptocurrencies as means of payment covered by other personal income tax categories are still taxable, such as:

 The Portuguese tax authorities have confirmed the decision of the Court of Justice of the European Union in Skatteverket v David Hedqvist (Case C-264/14,), ruling that Bitcoin transactions are analogous to a 'means of payment' and, although subject to value added tax (VAT), are exempt from VAT.